asyncapi/website/content/docs/getting-started/hello-world.md

 The first line of the specification starts with the document type (AsyncAPI) and the version (2.0.0) as a recommended practice.

 The second line identifies the application and is both required and unique.
-In a real environment using 'urn:com:mycompany:hello-world-app' is considered unique and preferred rather than 'hello-world-app', for example.
+In a real environment using 'urn:com:mycompany:hello-world-app' is preferred rather than 'hello-world-app', for example.

 <pre class="language-yaml line-numbers" data-line="3-9"><code>asyncapi: '2.0.0'
 id: hello-world-app